arrathore/emacs-navigation/README.md

 Adds Emacs-like navigation shortcuts to Firefox!
-Currently only supported for Mac
+Currently only supported for Mac.

 Shortcuts:
 |Shortcut|Action|